mishamyrt/runon/README.md

 The application is controlled through commands:

+- `run` — Runs the application in the current process without daemonization..
+- `print` — Starts the observer in a special mode that prints all supported events.
+- `autostart` — Enables, disables, or prints the autostart status.
-- `start` — starts the application in the background.
+- `start` — Starts the application in the background.
-- `stop` — stops the background application.
+- `stop` — Stops the background application.
-- `restart` — restarts background application.
+- `restart` — Restarts background application.
+- `status` — Prints the status of the application.
-- `run` — runs the application in the current process without daemonization.
+- `log` — Starts the application log viewer in follow mode.
+- `config` — Opens editing of the configuration file.
-- `autostart` — controls the automatic start-up of the application.
+- `config-path` — Prints the absolute path of the configuration file.
-- `logs` — prints daemon logs.